hashicorp/vscode-terraform/README.md

 ## Configuration

+The extension does not require any initial configuration and should work out of the box.
+To take advantage of additional VS Code features or experimental extension features you can configure settings to customize behavior.

 This extension offers several configuration options.
-To modify these, navigate to the extension view within VS Code, select the settings cog and choose Extension settings, or alternatively, modify the `.vscode/settings.json` file in the root of your working directory.
+To modify these open the [VS Code Settings Editor](https://code.visualstudio.com/docs/getstarted/settings#_settings-editor) in the UI or JSON view for [user and workspace level](https://code.visualstudio.com/docs/getstarted/settings#_creating-user-and-workspace-settings) settings, [scope your settings by language](https://code.visualstudio.com/docs/getstarted/settings#_languagespecific-editor-settings), or alternatively modify the `.vscode/settings.json` file in the root of your working directory.

 ### Code Completion